Gwyneth Paltrow Loves Her Wrinkles And Her Divorce

 “I was trying so hard to protect my children and my family, Chris included.
 We were both fragile.
 It was really tough.
 To me it felt like this is a quiet way to do this and it is contained.”

-After her divorce from Chris Martin, Gwyneth has been dating writer Brad Falchuk, with unconfirmed rumors abounding that the pair are engaged.
-According to the Daily Mail, the rumors hit fever pitch at Christmas, 2016, when Paltrow was spotted with a new ring on her finger.
-So far, neither party have commented on a possible engagement.
+After her divorce from Chris Martin, Gwyneth has been dating writer Brad Falchuk, with unconfirmed rumors abounding that the pair is engaged.
+According to the Daily Mail, the rumors hit fever pitch at Christmas 2016, when Paltrow was spotted with a new ring on her finger.
+So far, neither party has commented on a possible engagement.

 A post shared by Gwyneth Paltrow (@gwynethpaltrow) on